w-henderson/ChromaQR/README.md

 - You can decode ChromaQR codes with `chromaqr decode --inFile encoded.png` to print the decoded text to the console or `chromaqr decode --inFile encoded.png --outFile decoded.txt`.

 ## Quick Start with the API
 To try out the API easily from your browser, visit the [demo page](https://chromaqr.herokuapp.com/demo).
-If you want to try scanning with your device's camera, you can try the somewhat-buggy [realtime demo](https://chromaqr.herokuapp.com/realtime).
+If you want to try scanning with your device's camera, you can try the [realtime demo](https://chromaqr.herokuapp.com/realtime).

 To encode some text with the API, make a POST request to `https://chromaqr.herokuapp.com/encode` (or wherever you host your own instance) with the form parameter `data` set to the text you want to encode.
 You'll receive a JSON response that looks like this:
 ```json